remg427/misp42splunk/README.md

 ### create the alert action "Alert to create THEHIVE alert(s)"
 Fill in fields.
 If value is not provided, default will be provided if needed.

+* Alert overall description
+    - Case Template: The case template to use for imported alerts.
+    - Type: The alert type.
+Defaults to "alert".
+    - Source: The alert source.
+Defaults to "splunk".
+    - Unique ID: A field name that contains a unique identifier specific to the source event.
+You may use the field value to group artifacts under the same alert.
+    - Title: The title to use for created alerts.
+    - Description: The description to send with the alert.
+    - Tags: Use single comma-separated string without quotes for multiple tags (ex. "badIP,spam").
+    - Severity: Change the severity of the created alert.
+    - TLP: Change the TLP of the created alert.
+Default is TLP:AMBER
+* TheHive API parameters (optional if they have been defined in general setup)
+    - URL: The URL to submit alerts to e.g. http://hive.example.com/api/alert.
+    - API KEY: The API KEY for authentication

 ## Alert to create MISP event(s)
 When you create an alert, you may add an alert action to directly create events in MISP based on search results